MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Add an event handler for the `CustomItemSelected` event.
         /// `CustomItemSelected` event is raised when the user selects this `ContextMenuItem`.
-        HRESULT add_CustomItemSelected(
+        /// Will only be raised for end developer created context menu items HRESULT add_CustomItemSelected(
             [in] ICoreWebView2StagingCustomItemSelectedEventHandler* eventHandler,
             [out] EventRegistrationToken* token);